 American arrested in Turks and Caicos over ammo found in bag gets suspended sentence of 52 weeks

-An American tourist who was arrested in the Turks and Caicos Islands earlier this year for possessing ammunition was given a suspended sentence of 52 weeks on Friday and was expected to be released, a spokesperson posted to social media.
+An American tourist who was arrested in the Turks and Caicos Islands for possessing ammunition was given a suspended sentence of 52 weeks on Friday and left the British territory following a monthslong ordeal, a spokesperson posted to social media.
 The spokesperson for Bryan Hagerich of Pennsylvania initially said the sentence was 52 months long and then corrected the length of the sentence.

-Hagerich was one of several Americans facing a potential mandatory minimum sentence of 12 years in prison on ammunition charges in the British territory.
+Hagerich was one of several Americans facing a potential mandatory minimum sentence of 12 years in prison on ammunition charges in Turks and Caicos.
 According to spokesperson Jonathan Franks, the judge found that the case had exceptional circumstances and that the lengthy sentence would be arbitrary.
-The father of two will also have to pay a $6,700 fine.
+The father of two, who also had to pay a $6,700 fine, was heading back to the U.S. by Friday afternoon, Franks said.

 Hagerich had pleaded guilty to possessing 20 rifle rounds, according to the Turks and Caicos government.
 He was arrested in February when the ammunition was found in his checked bag, and he said he spent eight nights in jail before he was released on bail.